Forging: Roll forging

 Roll forging is a process where round or flat bar stock is reduced in thickness and increased in length.
 Roll forging is performed using two cylindrical or semi-cylindrical rolls, each containing one or more shaped grooves.
 A heated bar is inserted into the rolls and when it hits a spot the rolls rotate and the bar is progressively shaped as it is rolled through the machine.
 The piece is then transferred to the next set of grooves or turned around and reinserted into the same grooves.
 This continues until the desired shape and size is achieved.
 The advantage of this process is there is no flash and it imparts a favorable grain structure into the workpiece.

 Examples of products produced using this method include axles, tapered levers and leaf springs.

 Net-shape and near-net-shape forging

-This process is also known as precision forging.
-It was developed to minimize cost and waste associated with post-forging operations.
-Therefore, the final product from a precision forging needs little or no final machining.
-Cost savings are gained from the use of less material, and thus less scrap, the overall decrease in energy used, and the reduction or elimination of machining.
-Precision forging also requires less of a draft, 1° to 0°.
-The downside of this process is its cost, therefore it is only implemented if significant cost reduction can be achieved.
+Also known as precision forging, it was developed to minimize cost and waste post-forging such that the resultant product needs little or no final machining.
+Costs are reduced by using less material, producing less scrap, less energy used, and less or no additional machining.
+Precision forging also requires less draft, 1° to 0°.
+The downside of this process is cost, it is only implemented when significant cost reduction can be achieved.